GitHub Integration

 Events

-The integration subscribes to repository events so the platform stays in sync with your GitHub organisation.
-When a repository is created, deleted, archived, unarchived, publicised, privatised, renamed, or transferred, the platform updates its internal inventory automatically.
+The integration subscribes to repository events so the platform stays in sync with your GitHub organization.
+When a repository is created, deleted, archived, unarchived, made public, made private, renamed, or transferred, the platform updates its internal inventory automatically.

 This means new repositories appear in the dashboard without any manual action, and removed or renamed repositories are reflected immediately.